infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 E2E testing is a critical part of any application but it can be difficult to set up and maintain.
 Maestro is a tool that promises to be easy to set up and maintain e2e tests.
 This recipe will walk you through setting up Maestro in your Ignite project.

-> ##### Note
->
-> Detox is the default e2e testing tool in Ignite.
-Should you choose to use Maestro, you will need to remove Detox from your project.
-There will be a section at the end of this recipe that will walk you through removing Detox.

 ## Maestro Installation

 We're going to start by installing Maestro via the terminal.
 To do this, we'll need to run the following command: